-- hours of operation.
-Traffic associated with the Large Child Care Home shall not exceed an average of one (1) vehicle per hour during approved hours of operation. - 2.
-Sufficient off-street parking area must be provided by on-site to accommodate all traffic coming to and from the Large Child Care Home for the pick-up and delivery of children.
-If such off-street parking is not available on site due to the size or location of the site, such off-street parking can be provided on other property not more than four hundred (400) feet distant from the site with the written consent of the property owner.
-On-street parking shall not be utilized in conjunction with the operation of a Large Child Care Home. - 3.
-All outdoor play areas for the Large Child Care Home shall be permitted only in an approved rear or side yard and shall be enclosed with an opaque fence at least six (6) feet high. - 4.
-The performance criteria for a Major Home Occupation concerning sewerage and water usage (Section 7.2.2.B.10), or noise, vibration, glare, fumes, odors, or electrical interference (Section 7.2.2.B.11) shall not apply to a Large Child Care Home, except to the extent that such is determined to be remarkable for a Large Child Care Home by the Community Development Director or his/her designee. - 5.
-Signage for a Family Child Care Home shall be limited to that declared in the approved Major Home Occupation Permit. - 6.
-A Large Child Care Home shall comply with all applicable Federal, State and Local regulations, codes, and requirements. - 7.
-A copy of the approved license issued by the State of Oklahoma, Department of Human Services, Washington County, shall be provided with the application for a Major Home Occupation for a Large Child Care Home. - 7.3.1.3 Adult Care Facilities.
-Residentially-based care facilities that provide care for adults for part of the 24 hour day shall be treated as family home facilities that provide care for children as set forth in Sections A and B above. - 7.3.2 Commercial Child or Adult Care Facilities.
+- 7.3.1.2 Adult Care Facilities.
+Residentially-based care facilities that provide care for adults for part of the 24 hour day shall be treated as family home facilities that provide care for children as set forth in Section 7.3.1.1. - 7.3.2 Commercial Child or Adult Care Facilities.
 Where child or adult care facilities are provided as the principal use of a structure, said facilities shall be located where permitted in Tables 4.2 and 6.2.
 Such facilities shall be approved pursuant to any applicable State of Oklahoma Licensing Requirements, and any amendments thereto, except as modified herein. - 7.3.2.1 Commercial Child or Adult Care Facilities may be permitted in a residential district as shown in Table 4.2 with approval of a Special Zoning Permit subject to the following conditions: - 1.
 The site must be at least 10,000 square feet in area. - 2.
 A solid wall or fence at least six (6) feet high shall be provided and maintained between any outdoor play area on the site and any contiguous property line in a residential district. - 3.
-The site shall have its main ingress and egress on a major thoroughfare, or on a collector street not more than 2,640 feet (1/2 mile) distant (by the shortest route) from a major thoroughfare. - 7.3.2.2 Commercial child or adult care facilities shall be permitted in any non-residential zoning district as shown in Table 6.2 without additional conditions.
+The site shall have its main ingress and egress on a major thoroughfare, or on a collector street not more than 2,640 feet (1/2 mile) distant (by the shortest route) from a major thoroughfare. - 4.
+One parking space per 1.5 employees shall be required. - 7.3.2.2 Commercial child or adult care facilities shall be permitted in any non-residential zoning district as shown in Table 6.2 without additional conditions.